frissyn/Reflux/README.md

 Reflux is a tool to create and modify the default styles that apply to your IDE on [Repl.it](https://repl.it/).
 Using Python, you can create themes, set colors, and generate easy-to-use JavaScript Bookmarlets for use in any Repl.
 Designed so that those who are unfamiliar with Python can still create themes!

+**Recent Update: `v0.2.0`:**
+Reflux themes will now work outside of the IDE more consistently.
+Rebuild your themes to reflect these changes!

 # Overview

 ### Installation